- Download our Moving to Boston Guide (PDF)

 See Areas and Suburbs in Boston for more on the city's different neighbourhoods.

 Types of accommodation in Boston

-There is a diversity of housing options in Boston and expats can typically choose between large family homes, apartments and the brownstone rowhouses.
+There is a diversity of housing options in Boston, and expats can typically choose between large family homes, apartments and brownstone rowhouses.

-There are a variety of apartment types in Boston, from high-rise residential blocks to the more exclusive condo or loft options.
-These buildings usually include amenities such as air conditioning, central heating and laundry facilities.
+There are a variety of apartment types in Boston, from high-rise residential blocks to more exclusive condo or loft options.
+These buildings often include amenities such as air conditioning, central heating and laundry facilities.
 Apartments are a popular form of accommodation in Boston.
 It's worth noting that while apartments near downtown are typically snatched up by university students, the turnover rate is high.

-Houses in Boston are mostly found in residential areas in the outer suburbs of the city.
+Detached or stand-alone houses in Boston are primarily found in residential areas in the city's outer suburbs.
 There are many options, from large family homes to smaller units.
-Houses can be expensive in Boston, but they are popular with students who are looking for a house-share to bring down rent costs.
-Demand is therefore high for houses, so it can take some time to find the right home, particularly before the start of the academic year.
+Houses can be expensive in Boston, but they are popular with students looking for a house-share to bring down rent costs.
+Demand for houses is therefore high, so it can take some time to find the right home, particularly before the start of the academic year.

 Finding accommodation in Boston